apostrophecms/docs/docs/guide/fragments.md

 ```
 :::

-Similarly, **when fragment files are in the root-level `views` directory** or a sub-directory of it, we can import the fragment with only the file path from that `views` directory.
+Similarly, **when fragment files are in the root-level `views` directory** or a sub-directory of it, we can import the fragment with only the relative file path from that `views` directory.

 The global fragment file: